Slabserver/slabserver.github.io/docs/documentation/general/privacy.md

 ## Introduction

-We collect a variety of information in order to operate our community effectively and efficiently.
+We collect a variety of information in order to operate our community both effectively and efficiently.
 It is therefore our duty to provide a privacy policy regarding our data collection, storage, and sharing practices, in accordance with the General Data Protection Regulation (GDPR).

-We keep all the following information indefinitely (unless otherwise stated), or until you request its removal.
-Please note that data regarding any ban, mute, and/or warnings will not be removed, as per our processing rights in Article 6(1)(a) & Recital 49 of GDPR.
+Unless stated otherwise, we keep the following data indefinitely or until you request its removal.
+Note that data regarding any ban, mute, and/or warnings will not be removed, as per our processing rights in Article 6(1)(a) & Recital 49 of the GDPR.

 ---

 ## Data We Store

-Unless noted otherwise, this data is stored on our dedicated Hetzner server, located in Germany.
+This data is stored on our dedicated Hetzner server, located in Germany, unless noted otherwise.

 ### Whitelist Applications